 Its really interesting when you ask people what their values are.
 Mostly the responses are predictable – family, honesty, integrity… all the usual suspects.
 The thing is, are these really your values?
 Or are they simply the values you think you ought to have?
-Or worse, the values you think other people want to think you have?
+Or worse, the values you want other people to think you have?

 What’s more interesting is not what values you have, lets face it, nearly everyone values family, and we all want people around us to be honest and have integrity.
 What’s really interesting is the values you live.

 You say honesty is a top value?
-Really, so tell me about that tax return that you got away with!
-Or that meeting that you forgot about, or that traffic jam that you weren’t in!
+Really?
+So tell me about that tax return that you got away with!
+Or that meeting that you “forgot” about, or that traffic jam that you weren’t in!